gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

         foreach (var process in processes)
         {
             Console.WriteLine(
-                "Process with ID {0} was started with the following command line:", process.Id,
+                "Process with ID {0} was started with the following command line: {1}", process.Id,
                 process.ReadArguments());
         }